huggingface/blog/boost-wav2vec2-with-n-gram.md

 [europarl_bilingual](https://huggingface.co/datasets/europarl_bilingual)
 as it's a dataset that is based on discussions and talks of the European parliament.
 It should therefore be relatively clean and correspond well to read-out audio data.
-The dataset is originally design for machine translation and can therefore only be accessed in translation pairs.
-We will simply extract only the text of the target language, Swedish (`sv`), from the *English-to-Swedish* translations.
+The dataset is originally designed for machine translation and can therefore only be accessed in translation pairs.
+We will only extract the text of the target language, Swedish (`sv`), from the *English-to-Swedish* translations.

 ```python